DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 script functions:

-1. Merging coordinates of adjacent IS elements that are less than a certain number of bases apart (indicated by -m flag in merge_replace_IS.sh) and treating them as "one IS" during IS replacement.
+1. Merging coordinates of adjacent repeated sequences that are less than a certain number of bases apart (indicated by -m flag in merge_replace_IS.sh) and treating them as one "repeated sequence block" during replacement.

-2. Extend the IS cordinates for a number of base pair (indicated by -e flag) on each side to ensure complete mask of the IS.
+2. Extend the repeated sequences cordinates for a number of base pair (indicated by -e flag) on each side to ensure complete mask of repeated seqeunces.

 output files:
-1. ext{}_merge{}_mergedIS.txt (new IS start and end coordinates after extension and merging)
+1. ext{}_merge{}_mergedIS.txt (new start and end coordinates after extension and merging)

-2. ext{}_merge{}_mergedISstat.txt (statistics of IS coordinates after extension and merging, including distance between ISs and size of IS)
+2. ext{}_merge{}_mergedISstat.txt (statistics of coordinates after extension and merging, including size of and distance between repeated sequences)

 `iSreplace_2col.py` (called by merge_replace_IS.sh)

 script functions:

-1. replacing each of the "merged IS" by 15xN placeholder sequence.
+1. replacing each of the "repeated sequence block" by 15xN placeholder sequence.

 output files:
-1. IS-replaced genomes in a new directory (directory name: ext{}_merge{}_ISreplaced_genomes)
+1. repeated sequence-replaced genomes in a new directory (directory name: ext{}_merge{}_ISreplaced_genomes)

 `class_k.py` (called by `main.sh`)

 script functions:
-1. separate significant kmers from GWAS into those contain N and those do not, and output them into separate fasta files for further processing.
+1. separate significant k-mers from GWAS into those contain N and those do not, and output them into separate fasta files for further processing.

 output files:
-1. sigk_withN.fasta (kmers contain N)
+1. sigk_withN.fasta (k-mers contain N)
-2. sigk_noN.fasta (kmers do not contain N)
+2. sigk_noN.fasta (k-mers do not contain N)

 `filtering_kmer_and_blast.sh` (called by `main.sh`, for processing kmers containing N only)

 script functions:
-1. filters significant kmers by keeping only the kmers that contain flanking sequences (both side) of at least `$flnk_len` bp in size
+1. filters significant k-mers by keeping only the kmers that contain flanking sequences (both side) of at least `$flnk_len` bp in size
 2. blasts the filtered kmers with the genomes

 output files: